mjbroekman/mjbroekman.github.io/README.md

 # mjbroekman.github.io
-This repository is for the background information used in my series 'Moment on Malware'.
+This is my website, as it were.
+Easier to publish to than WordPress or a hosting provider, github.io is ideal for small sites.